 Those found in Israel were probably made by mosaicists who came either from Egypt or from Syria.
 Egyptian mosaicists loved to depict large scenes with many characters and river landscapes in the background (you may wish to see the Nile Mosaic at Palestrina).
 Mosaicists from Syria made a larger use of decorative themes and frames, including "living scrolls", as in the mosaic shown above (you may wish to see a similar mosaic at Philippopolis in Syria).

-The mosaics found at synagogues are of particular interest because they show scenes from the Bible such as the sacrifice of Isaac or other personages, thus indicating that the prohibition of depicting living creatures was disregarded.
+The mosaics found at synagogues are of particular interest because they show scenes from the Bible such as the sacrifice of Isaac, e.g. at Bet Alpha, or other personages, thus indicating that the prohibition of depicting living creatures was disregarded.

-Contrary to expectations, there are not many early churches in Israel and the most interesting ones are in the former Nabatean towns of Mamfis and Oboda.
+Some interesting early churches are in the former Nabatean towns of Mamfis and Oboda.
 Many churches were destroyed by the Sassanids and by the Arabs in the VIIth century.
 The Crusaders pulled down some ancient churches to replace them with new buildings which in turn were destroyed by the Mamelukes.
 In the XIXth-XXth centuries renovations and enlargements did not care to preserve the ancient buildings, including the Holy Sepulchre.

 The image used as background for this page shows a detail of a mosaic at Caesarea.